The Unconventional TIFF Image File

 Downsides of Using TIFF

-The unique aspects of TIFF are double-edged – sometimes being a rare file type brings issues.
+The unique aspects of TIFF are like a double-edged sword – sometimes being a rare file type brings issues.
 Here are a couple things that make TIFF difficult:

 Website Compatibility Issues